House of Darkness (2022) | Strong Start Undone by Agenda

 In the last scene, a third sister is suddenly revealed and it is at this point that Hap starts to get fed up with the spooky shenanigans of the ladies of the manor.
 Up till now, they’ve been cordial but a little off towards him.
 That disdainful side of them comes out in full force when Lucy tells a ghost story.
 It’s not really a ghost story as it is more of an origin story for her and her sisters.
 She divulges that they all essentially sold their souls to become predators of the night so they could get revenge on the men who raped one of them.
 From then, they continued to hunt terrible, no-good, very bad men throughout history and drink them dry of their blood.
 Hap finally comes to the conclusion that he shouldn’t be here anymore and decides to leave, but they lock the door.
 It’s at this point where the movie’s agenda culminates by having Hap threaten to hit one of them “across the room” unless they open the door and let him leave.

 Up until this point in the movie, Hap has been portrayed as a pretty normal guy.
-Yes, drinking and driving is very bad, but there was no comment made by any of the characters in regards to his driving ability that would suggest he was actually impaired while driving.
+Yes, drinking and driving is very bad, but there was no comment made by any of the characters in regard to his driving ability that would suggest he was actually impaired while driving.
 That’s the only detail about him that I can say was truly a transgression, as the other details about how he was separated from his wife or talking to his friend on the phone were probably supposed to be incriminating in some way to make him more of dick who deserved to die.
 The dialogue that was fleshing him out as a character was really supposed to make him seem like a bad dude, but it fails to do so and at no point does it suggest that he’s also physically abusive or deserving of the sisters’ hatred for him.
 And it is hate, by the way.
 The “ghost story” is worded in a way that it was written by someone who really seems to have a negative opinion towards men.
 By the time the story was over, I knew what the real point of this film was, and Hap’s sudden threat only made me more disgusted by how I had wasted my time.

 If you don’t like men, fine.
 There are plenty of bad men out there who deserve scorn or ire for doing bad things.
 Hap does not come across as a bad guy in how the film portrays him; he comes across as a regular man.
-That’s the point I interpret the film to be making: “don’t be fooled by him because even though he seems like a normal guy, he still is just after sex and is willing to hit a woman around to get his way in the end.”
-All the dialogue of the movie that was doing a good job of creating tension and building his character is undone because of this charged agenda.
+That’s the point I interpret the film to be making: “Don’t be fooled by him because even though he seems like a normal guy, he still is just after sex and is willing to hit a woman around to get his way in the end.”
+All the dialogue in the movie that was doing a good job of creating tension and building his character is undone because of this charged agenda.
 The ending left me deflated and angry at how it just undid all the good qualities of the movie.
-Despite the fact that the vampirism doesn’t really happen until the last few minutes of the movie, I’d say you would be better off stopping the film at the half-way mark if you wanted to enjoy it.
+Despite the fact that the vampirism doesn’t really happen until the last few minutes of the movie, I’d say you would be better off stopping the film at the halfway mark if you wanted to enjoy it.
 Or, don’t watch it at all.

 TL;DR

-All the good characterization and tension that is established in the dialogue-heavy scenes of House of Darkness is undone by it’s hateful and charged ending.
+All the good characterization and tension that is established in the dialogue-heavy scenes of House of Darkness is undone by its hateful and charged ending.
 Once the mask is off and it’s clear what this movie is really about, there’s very little to be said about the good qualities it might have had.
 Despite all my enjoyment of the first two-thirds of the film, I cannot recommend this movie at all because of how much the ending really screws everything up.